whitneyburton/portfolios/students/1606-back/raphael-barbo/20170111-Raphael-Barbo-Md4.markdown

 _EVAL SCORES_

 ### 1. Project Management
 * **4: Team is using a project management tool and updating their progress daily.**
-* 3: Team is using a project management tool to keep their project organized.
-* 2: Team is using a project management tool but didn't update the progress frequently.
-* 1: Team failed to use a project management tool to track its progress.

 ### 2. Completion & Pace

-* 4: Team is on track to complete all stories and has tracked/completed chores and/or laid out future stories.
 * **3: Team is on track to complete all the user stories and requirements set by the client in timely manner.**
-* 2: Team is on track to complete a subset of user stories after an approved cutting of the work scope.
-* 1: Team is not on track to complete the agreed-upon stories.

 ### 3. Implementation Quality

-* 4: Project demonstrates exceptionally well factored code.
 * **3: Project demonstrates solid code quality and MVC principles.**
-* 2: Project demonstrates some gaps in code quality and/or application of MVC principles.
-* 1: Project demonstrates poor factoring and/or understanding of MVC.

 ### 4. Application of Techniques

-* 4: Project has implemented two or more major techniques from the previous two weeks of academic classes.
 * **3: Project has implemented one major technique from the previous two weeks of academic classes.**
-* 2: Project has an implementation in progress of one major technique from the previous two weeks of classes.
-* 1: Project has a plan to implement a technique from academic classes.

 _PEERS FEEDBACK_